Roohyal/news_letter_page/README.md

 # news_letter_page

-This is a simple nesletter page, that is fully responsive, THis challenge was gotten from Frontend mentor
+This is a simple newsletter page, that is fully responsive, THis challenge was gotten from Frontend mentor